honojs/website/getting-started/cloudflare-pages.md

 # Cloudflare Pages

-Cloudflare Pages is a JAMstack platform for front-end developers to collaborate and deploy websites.
+[Cloudflare Pages](https://pages.cloudflare.com) is a JAMstack platform for front-end developers to collaborate and deploy websites.

-It supports many frameworks and is usually suited for distributing static files.
+It supports many frameworks and it is usually suited for distributing static files.
-But, Cloudflare Pages runs on Cloudflare Workers, and with [Pages Functions](https://developers.cloudflare.com/pages/platform/functions/), you can build full-stack applications.
+But with [Pages Functions](https://developers.cloudflare.com/pages/platform/functions/), you can build a full-stack application.
+Hono works on it.

 ## 1. Setup